Ashleigh Smith

 Quick and Easy How-To's

 I won’t bore you here with all the details of how to grow sprouts and microgreens.
-You can find lots of good information about that in our microgreens and sprouts growing guides, or on the individual product pages of whatever seed you want to grow.
+You can find lots of good information about that in our microgreens and sprouting growing guides, or on the individual product pages of whatever seed you want to grow.
 My biggest tip?
 Check the instructions for each species of seed.
 While the general process is the same, there are different soaking, rinsing, and growing times for each species, and it’s worth checking into before you start.
 There are even ways to make it fun for the whole family!

 Delicious Ways to Use Your Greens